magnoeasy/easybuilder/english.md

 ![image](https://user-images.githubusercontent.com/81401104/121411393-f410e980-c939-11eb-8e55-983583d46e24.png)

-If you are using desktop, click on the first drop-down list and then choose the col-lg-12:100% option and observe how it looks in the form.
+If you are using desktop, click on the first drop-down list and then choose the "col-lg-12:100%" option and observe how it looks on the form.

 ![9](https://user-images.githubusercontent.com/81401104/121412846-7f3eaf00-c93b-11eb-8f7f-f9ed34fa502a.gif)